 Today, our name catches up with who we’re already building for: a community of people and businesses with multi-currency lives.
 That community now even includes the banks themselves.

 Outgrowing a brand name is very common when companies launch with a specific service or product and later on expand their offering.
-On 7 July 2021, Wise went public by a direct listing on London Stock Exchange and was valued at $11 billion.
+On 7 July 2021, Wise went public by a direct listing on the London Stock Exchange and was valued at $11 billion.

 Why did WiseTransfer Rebrand to Wise?